alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 Bopha can’t help but frown at that.
 How did she find out?
 He just met with Khuyen an hour ago.
 She notices, “I have eyes and ears everywhere, you know that.”

-“Yeah, it’s a weird one, but it’ll get us back on the roster.”
+“Yeah, it’s a shit contract, but it might get us back on the roster.”

 “I’ve got a proposal for you.”

-“What proposal?”
-Bopha’s mercenary mind kicks in, wondering where this is going.
-Desiree’s ‘business’ isn’t something he likes to pry into it, because frankly the less he knows the better.
-Her fleet of ships have a reputation and so does she.

-“I have a job for you.
-For someone I can trust.”

-“What kind of job?”
+“What kind of proposal?”
+Bopha’s mercenary mind kicks in.
+Desiree's proposal usually come with a big payday if you can stomach the work.

-“Don’t worry pup, nothing you can’t handle.
-I’ve got a package waiting for you in Revati.
+“I’ve got a package waiting for you on Fanrong.
 I need you to take it into the IRA office and plug it into the CEO’s network node.”

-“Desiree, this is my chance back on the Roster.
-Any fuck up and Khuyen’s going to blame me.”
+Bopha can't help but remember watching the frigate explode from Garuda's bridge.
+Blowing up an empty ship is one thing, but an office building?

+"Don’t worry pup, it's not that kind of job."
+Desiree reads his mind, "It's just a simple data transfer, no harm done."

+Desiree’s business dealings rarely end without somekind of harm, "I don't know Desiree.
+We need this contract, if things go south, Khuyen's going to blame me and then we're really shit out of luck."

-“It’s an easy job Bopha and I’ll make it worth the risk.”
+“You worry too much about that old hag."
+She waves it off, like an annoying bug, "I’ll make it worth the risk.”

 Bopha perks up, knowing full well that he needs the cash and it’s not exactly like he’s got many other options.
 “How much?”

 “100,000 credits.”

-That’s a whole lot of credits for an easy job.
-Bopha’s warning bells are ringing, left and right.
-Who the hell is Desiree working for?
+That’s a whole lot of credits for an 'easy' job.
+Bopha’s warning bells are ringing.
+Who the hell is Desiree working for to throw that kind of cash around?
 “Why me?
-With that kind of cash, you hack it remotely.”

-“Their security is better than expected,” the annoyance in her voice gives away that she’s tried that way before and failed. “and it needs to be untraceable.
-If you give yourself away, you get nothing, understand?”
+For that much, you could get a pro to do it.”

+“Are you saying you're not a pro?"
+She teases.

+He smiles, feeling his cheeks flush, "Well maybe not a spywork, but other things."

+She laughs, a rare genuine laugh, a high pitched cascade.
+"You certainly have the ego of one."
+The smile fades and they're back to business talk, "The client wants it untraceable.
+Pros leave a trail, even the best ones.
+But a Stray Captain, already invited into the CEO office is about as untraceable as it gets.
+So long as you don't get caught that is.”

+Bopha doesn't need to ask what happens if he gets caught.
+Whatever they have between them, she wouldn't lose a wink of sleep letting him take the fall.
+She's a mercernary as they come.
+Val thinks that makes her trouble, but she's known trouble.
+She can never break his trust, because he would never trust her.

+Likely, that's why he's the perfect fit for the job.
+Easy to blame him if things go wrong and if her client has deep pockets, nobody would suspect they'd hire a lowly worm like him.
+He'd be just one more desperate idiot looking to make a buck.

-Bopha has survived this long knowing when a deal is too good to be true, and this one reeks of it, but he trusts Desiree and she’s not someone to swindle and get away with it.
+Bopha has survived this long knowing when a deal is too good to be true, and this one reeks of it.
+“Let me think it over.”

-“I’ll have to talk it over with Val.”

-“You’re the captain aren’t you?”

-“Yes, but–”

-“Bopha, there’s other Strays who can do this for me.
-If I can’t count on you…” Her eyes turn fierce, his blood turns cold, like she’s turned off the tap and his heart will suffocate if she doesn’t turn it back on.

-“No, no, I’ll do it.”
+“What's there to think about?
+Either you want the job or not.
+If I can’t count on you, I can find someone else I can.”
+She spits the words out, and Bopha feels their sting.
+But as much as he wants to please her, the calculating part of his brain is doing the math.

+As shady as her dealings are, Desiree's not a swindler.
+If she says the money's good, the money's good.
+And sometimes to get ahead you got to gamble.
+Bopha's never been one to mull things over for too long, better to jump and see where you land.
+“Alright, I’ll do it.”

-“Good,” a smile, slight but enough to melt the ice in his veins, “The package will be waiting for you when you dock.
+“Good,” a slight smile returns, proud to have gotten her way, “The package will be waiting for you when you dock.
 Destroy it after the job is done and message me.”

-“Of course.”
+“Sure.”

 “I look forward to celebrating.”
 She winks at him and cuts the call, Bopha’s entire body goes slack in his chair, feeling the sweat trickling on his brow.

 100 000 credits.
 Not enough to get Val the treatment she needs, but not far off it.
-Bopha grins, thinking maybe his fortune is turning around after all.
+That's if it doesn't blow up in his face before he can cash the cheque.

 ## Chapter 3

 Bopha steps out of the lift onto the bridge of the Garuda, the flickering lights of consoles and panels washed out by Prosper’s soft orange light.
-His eyes are drawn up to the glassteel dome that covers the nose of the ship, a gas giant of browns and golds swallowing up much of the view.
+His eyes are drawn up to the glassteel dome that covers the nose of the ship, the brown and gold gas giant Revati swallowing up much of the view.
 Three moons are in sight, but their destination is impossible to mistake.
-Ships of all sizes and shapes seem drawn to it like a magnet, a steady stream of lights making the journey to and from Revati, the capital of the Exchange.
+Ships of all sizes and shapes seem drawn to it like a magnet, a steady stream of lights making the journey to and from Fanrong, the capital of the Exchange.

 “How long has it been Val?”

 Valentina is plugged into her pilot’s seat, reclining fully to face the dome, while her hands grip and adjust flight sticks and tap away at a ring of consoles.

 “Three years.”
 He can tell she’s a little on edge.
-They both grew up on Revati and did everything they could to escape it.
+They both grew up on Fanrong and did everything they could to escape it.
 Coming back is never easy, there’s always a part of the brain that fears being trapped by it again.
 “Never looks as bad from up here.”

 “Yeah.”